Postgres Connection Exhaustion with Vercel Fluid

 I’m using Supabase Postgres.
 It’s been great overall — reliable, straightforward, nice DX.
 But its connection pooler (Supavisor) is hard-capped based on plan size.
 On the Pro plan, the XL instance allows ~1,000 concurrent client connections.
 Upgrading that limit means moving up instance sizes, which quickly becomes expensive.
 The limit feels more like pricing enforcement than a reflection of backend capacity.

 There’s no way in Supabase to implement back pressure at the connection pooler level.
-There’s no “wait for a slot” option when Supavisor pooler is full and pooler connections haven’t been released.
+There’s no “wait for a slot” option when the Supavisor pooler is full.
 If your traffic spikes, the pooler hard-refuses new connections.

+My PgBouncer proxy on Fly.io fixes this.
 The edoburu/pgbouncer Docker image works well.
-You can configure it using environment variables, and deploy to Fly.io as a simple TCP service.
+You can configure it using environment variables and deploy it to Fly.io as a simple TCP service.
 I used Fly’s internal_port and allowed_public_ports features to expose port 5432 directly.
 I inject the Supabase connection string via DATABASE_URL.

 This setup gives you proper decoupling.
 Vercel can scale as fast as it wants, and the pooler absorbs the spike.
 Supabase sees only as many connections as PgBouncer decides to allow.